guilleng/c-programming-a-modern-approach-solutions/chapter4/exercises/09/README.md

 ---

-Applying the precedence and association rules for evaluation of statements, allows the inference of the outputs of the program fragments:
+By applying the precedence and association rules for the evaluation of statements and expressions, it is possible to infer the outputs of the program fragments:

 (a)
 The first line of statements perform assignations.